stephenfletchtek/CV/README.md

   - Test design, build, test and iterate
   - Install and configuration on-site
   - Debugging of new and legacy components
+* Extensive customer support experience
+    * In person and remote
-* Extensive customer support experience - in person as well as remote 1st, 2nd and 3rd line technical support for products
+    * 1st, 2nd, and 3rd line technical support for products
 * VBA scripts to customise control of x-ray hardware
 * Created Microsoft Excel Macros to meet business needs
 * 2D Engineering drawings using Draftsight